PistonDevelopers/Piston-Tutorials/roguelike/chapters/Chapter_1-Graphics.md

 On your terminal, type the following:
 `cargo add piston`

+If you get the error "no such subcommand: `add`" type the following:
+`cargo install cargo-edit`
+then retry:
+`cargo add piston`

 If you look into you `Cargo.toml` file, underneath `[dependencies]`, you should now see: `piston = "0.49.0"` (or whatever the most recent version of piston is).